 The panel agreed that the best way to manage a crisis is to be open and authentic, and quickly explain what can and will be done to rectify a situation.
 Adhering to the company’s professed values is important.
 Even so, there will be some occasions where the best response is not to issue a statement at all, but to work quietly behind the scenes to resolve the issue.
-This includes scenarios where the perceived offense is negligible and the company has it in its control to apply a remedy.
+This includes scenarios where the perceived offence is negligible and the company has it in its control to apply a remedy.

 Several of the discussion topics and the conclusions they inspired follow.